 The birth control implant has been shown to be over 99% effective in preventing pregnancy with less than 1 out of 100 people becoming pregnant while using the implant.3 When used for longer than the currently recommended time frame of three years, the implant has been found to continue to be effective for up to five years.1 One study found that there were no pregnancies out of 200 women using the Nexplanon implant for five years rather than the typically recommended three years.6

 Part of what makes the birth control implant such an effective method of birth control is that there is less room for user error, as users do not have to remember to take a pill.
-As long as the implant was inserted correctly and does not move, it will continue to release hormones at a steady, constant rate for at least three years and potentially up to five years.4
+As long as the implant is inserted correctly and does not move, it will continue to release hormones at a steady, constant rate for at least three years and potentially up to five years.6, 7

 How Is the Birth Control Implant Removed?

-The removal procedure must be performed by a healthcare professional and is relatively pain free.
+The removal procedure must be performed by a healthcare professional and is relatively pain-free.
 This procedure only takes a few minutes longer than the insertion.
 During removal, the health care provider will first feel the arm to locate the implant.
 Although movement of the implant is rare and usually only consists of several millimeters, it is possible that the healthcare provider may not be able to feel the implant.
-In this case, an ultrasound or X-ray will be performed to locate the implant prior to removal.4 Once the implant is located, the health care provider numbs the area by administering a shot and makes a small incision to remove the implant with sterile surgical forceps.4 During the procedure, individuals have the option of inserting a new implant to continue protection against pregnancy for another three to five years.3 If a person decides not to reinsert a new implant, then pregnancy can occur any time after the implant is removed.3
+In this case, an ultrasound or X-ray will be performed to locate the implant prior to removal.6 Once the implant is located, the health care provider numbs the area by administering a shot and makes a small incision to remove the implant with sterile surgical forceps.6 During the procedure, individuals have the option of inserting a new implant to continue protection against pregnancy for another three to five years.3 If a person decides not to reinsert a new implant, then pregnancy can occur any time after the implant is removed, including immediately after.3 Following removal, the patient will receive proper care instructions from a medical professional.
+It is common that the arm may feel sore or bruised temporarily.
+Because the insertion and removal of the implant is an invasive procedure, it is important to follow proper precautions to ensure the insertion/removal region stays sanitized to prevent any infections.5

 How Much Does It Cost?

-Depending on an individual’s insurance, the insertion of the birth control implant can cost anywhere from $0 to $1,300.2 The removal can cost between $0 and $300.2 Although it can be a high cost upfront, the implant is very cost effective since it prevents pregnancy for up to five years.1 Many insurance plans cover the implant partially or completely.3 Health centers such as Planned Parenthood can connect individuals interested in the implant with resources to access birth control at a low or no cost; if you live in the United States, you can find your local Planned Parenthood by clicking here.
+Depending on a person’s insurance, insertion of the birth control implant can cost anywhere from $0 to about $1,030 and removal can cost between $0 and $300.2, 5 Although it can be a high upfront cost, the implant is very cost-effective since it prevents pregnancy for up to five years.1 Health centers such as Planned Parenthood can connect individuals interested in the implant with resources to access birth control at a low or no cost; if you live in the United States, you can find your local Planned Parenthood by clicking here.
 Some individuals in the United States may also be able to get Nexplanon for free through the birth control coverage offered by the Affordable Care Act.3

 What are the Benefits of the Birth Control Implant?

-The implant has several prominent advantages over other forms of contraception:
+The implant has several advantages over other forms of contraception:

-- It can be inserted directly following a birth, abortion, or miscarriage to avoid unintended pregnancy.8
+- It can be inserted directly following birth, abortion, or miscarriage to avoid unintended pregnancy.11

 - It is convenient and does not require daily or weekly action by the user to ensure effectiveness.3

-- It is one of most effective forms of birth control.3
+- It is one of the most effective forms of birth control.3

 - It provides long-lasting birth control that does not involve sterilization.3